mobiledgex/edge-cloud-sdk-unity/README.md

 ## Prerequisites

-* Unity 2019.x or newer, along with selected platforms (iOS, Android) for your project
+* Unity 2019.2 or newer, along with selected platforms (iOS, Android) for your project
 * .Net Standard 2.0
 * A running AppInst deployed on your edge server
 * Git installed

 ## Download the Unity SDK Package

+### 2019.3.x and above

 The fastest way to import the MobiledgeX Unity SDK into your project is by using the Package Manager.
 You can open it from *Window > Package Manager* in Unity.
 To add our MobiledgeX Package, select the **+** icon and click on **“Add package from git URL…”**